Spinifex grass – friend and foe

 Why Spinifex is not liked

 Every bush traveler will know and be aware of spinifex, as it is nearly impossible to walk through it due to the spiky tips of their leave blades.
-Handling these blades will leave you with a multitude of splinters in your hands.
+Handling these blades will leave you with many splinters in your hands.
 Bad stuff.
 Luckily, they are growing in clumps.
 So, it will often be possible to circle these clumps.
-There were cases when persons were pricked by spinifex leaf tips, and they were experiencing anaphylactic shock.
-Additionally, although spinifex covers about one-quarter of the whole continent, it does not have any grazing value.
+There were cases when spinifex leaf tips pricked persons, and they were experiencing anaphylactic shock.
+Additionally, although spinifex covers about one-quarter of the whole continent, it has no grazing value.

 Spinifex – the provider of shelter, resin, and thinner condoms

-On the other hand, spinifex holds big advantages:
+On the other hand, spinifex holds significant advantages:

-Secondly: Its resin is very sought after by First Nations people, as it can be re-melted and will re-harden again without becoming brittle.
+Secondly, its resin is very sought after by First Nations people, as it can be re-melted and will re-harden without becoming brittle.

-And thirdly: spinifex contains nano-cellulose, which is responsible for its drought resistance and strength.
+Thirdly, spinifex contains nano-cellulose responsible for its drought resistance and strength.
 This characteristic can be utilized for modern technical applications.
 These are stronger latex for thinner condoms, fire hose linings, and many other applications.

 Shelter for a variety of animals

-If animals are small enough to navigate around the prickly leaf tips, a spinifex hammock is the perfect shelter for reptiles, mice, and even birds.
-They are highly protected within this mini-ecosystem and even can live from insects, like ants and termites, from within.
+If animals are small enough to navigate the prickly leaf tips, a spinifex hammock is the perfect shelter for reptiles, mice, and birds.
+They are highly protected within this mini-ecosystem and can even live from insects, like ants and termites.
 As these hammocks tend to form rings by growing outwards and die off in the middle, relatively big spaces of a protected ecosystem are formed.

-Spinifex is therefore a keystone environment for many endemic Australian species.
-But to keep our excitement in perspective: In many areas, spinifex was eradicated for agricultural purposes.
-For example, in south-western NSW, only 3% of spinifex areas remain nowadays compared to the times before European settlers moved in.
+Spinifex is, therefore, a keystone environment for many endemic Australian species.
+But to keep our excitement in perspective, spinifex was eradicated for agricultural purposes in many areas.
+For example, in south-western NSW, only 3% of spinifex areas remain today compared to the times before European settlers moved in.

-For collecting spinifex resin (‘gum’), grass blades are threshed, until small particles of resin fall.
+For collecting spinifex resin (‘gum’), grass blades are threshed until small particles of resin fall.
 These will be collected and heated up until black tar clumps are formed.
 These can be used and molded when warm.
-At some spinifex species, the resin is even flowing and dripping down the leaves and stems on hot days.
-After burning hummocks, quite often clumps of resins remain on the ground.
+At some spinifex species, the resin flows and drips down the leaves and stems on hot days.
+After burning hummocks, clumps of resins often remain on the ground.

-This gum/resin/tar – whatever somebody prefers to call it – is used for a variety of hafting applications of tools and implements.
-Most importantly in areas where suitable spinifex species grow, it is used to haft spear blades onto spear handles and the blade into a Woomera (traditional axe).
-Every hunter not only carries a spear but also a lump of spinifex resin for repairs on the go.
-For re-softening, the gum can be heated up next to a fire, and kneading with some water will re-soften it again.
+This gum/resin/tar – whatever somebody calls it – is used for various hafting applications of tools and implements.
+Most notably, where suitable spinifex species grow, it is used to haft spear blades onto spear handles and the blade into a Woomera (traditional axe).
+Every hunter carries a spear and a lump of spinifex resin for repairs on the go.
+The gum can be heated up next to a fire for re-softening, and kneading with some water will re-soften it.

-Another application of spinifex resin is the caulking and waterproofing of containers.
-In former times these were mainly wooden containers, nowadays even jerrycans or billies can be repaired with spinifex gum.
-A versatile product for bush mechanics.
+Another application of spinifex resin is caulking and waterproofing containers.
+In former times, these were mainly wooden containers; nowadays, even jerrycans or billies can be repaired with spinifex gum.
+Spinifex gum is a versatile product for bush mechanics.

-• Although spinifex can be a pain when walking through Australian scrubland, it is of vital importance to the ecosystem as a whole.
+• Although spinifex can be a pain when walking through Australian scrubland, it is vital to the ecosystem as a whole.

 • Spinifex resin can even replace supermarket adhesives

-• Hopefully, easier extraction of spinifex nano-cellulose will benefit mankind, and not help to eradicate this iconic grass even further.
+• Hopefully, the easier extraction of spinifex nano-cellulose will benefit mankind and not help eradicate this iconic grass even further.

 We appreciate your opinion